SteveGadd/481HW2/README.md

-Testing Java files with Mockito and checking the coverage with Jacoco.
+Testing Java files with JUnit and checking the coverage with Jacoco.